 Declaration of Major/Minor:

-With some exceptions for competitive programs, students applying to semester and full-year programs should have a cumulative GPA of 3.0.* All students applying to GU summer programs should have a cumulative GPA of 2.7, unless the program requires a higher GPA.
+With some exceptions for competitive programs, if you are applying to semester and full-year programs, you should have a cumulative GPA of 3.0.* If you are applying to GU summer programs, you should have a cumulative GPA of 2.7, unless the program requires a higher GPA.
 Additional program requirements can be found on each program’s webpage.

-*Students whose GPA is currently below a 3.0 are encouraged to speak with an OGE advisor early in the process to learn about their options for semester study abroad and to inquire about the Eligibility Addendum form (see below).
+*If your GPA is currently below a 3.0 you are encouraged to speak with an OGE advisor early in the process to learn about options for semester study abroad and to inquire about the Eligibility Addendum form (see below).

 Good Academic and Disciplinary Standing

 Applicants are expected to be in good standing at Georgetown University or their home university.
 To remain in good standing, a student must maintain a strong, consistent academic record, meet the academic standards set forth by the University and exhibit a history of good citizenship and student conduct.
 Students are not eligible to participate in a study abroad program while on active academic or disciplinary probation.
 For full consideration, students should complete all student conduct sanctions prior to submitting an application.

 It is important to remember that all nominations are inherently conditional.
 A significant decline in academic performance or a disciplinary sanction prior to departure may render a student ineligible for study abroad.
 This is true even if the student has already received a nomination from Georgetown or formal acceptance from an overseas institution.

 Eligibility Addendum Form